 Cookie exchanges have been around for at least 70 years, as documented by a 1936 newspaper article about women getting together to swap cookies.
 These events are still primarily “ladies only” events, hosted by relatives, friends, neighbors, women’s groups, social clubs, churches and schools.

-Having moved four times during the 20 years we have lived in Minnesota, I’ve hosted many cookie exchange groups, and our “cookie exchange” has changed.
-We now get together and actually mix, bake and then divide the cookies we make that evening.
-One of the women attended my very first exchange 20 years ago!
-It’s a fun night of catching up and learning new baking and decorating techniques.
+Some cookie exchange groups get together and actually mix, bake and then divide the cookies they make.
+It’s a fun night of catching up with friends and learning new baking and decorating techniques.
 And it is such a wonderful way to share good food.
 Here are some tips to help you have a fun cookie exchange:

 - Set the date early, before holiday schedules become too hectic.